John Hendra: Publications

 Hendra recently co-wrote a chapter "Change in the UN Development System: Theory and Practice" for the Routledge Handbook on the UN and Development (2021) and has published over 20 articles and op-eds including most recently a GDI briefing paper on the UN's role in policy advice; a "theory of change" for making the UN development system fit to support the 2030 Agenda; opening up national budgets for more accountable SDG financing; women's rights and the 2030 Agenda; UN reform and "Delivering as One"; and the role of men and boys in achieving gender equality in such publications as Columbia University Journal of International Affairs, Dag Hammarskjold Foundation Development Dialogue Papers and the UN University's Centre for Policy Research Papers.

-Awards
+Awards and recognition

 Hendra was awarded the Three Star Order of Latvia in 1997 and Vietnam's Friendship Medal in 2011.
 He was also awarded six medals in May 2011 for his contributions over the preceding five-year period (2006-2011) to Vietnam's progress in gender equality and women's empowerment, social protection and poverty reduction, development planning and public investment, access to justice and legal reform, agriculture, rural development and disaster prevention and addressing climate change.